 Fun Fact: Dr. Healey is from a country that has 5 times more sheep then people, a national flightless bird that has the same name as a type of fruit and one of the best rugby teams in the world - guess where I'm from?
 Dr Healey undertook her PhD in Nutritional Science at Massey University in New Zealand.
 Prior to commencing her PhD, Dr. Healey worked as a New Zealand registered Dietitian caring for patients with various gastrointestinal conditions, including inflammatory bowel disease.
 She moved to Vancouver to start a post-doctoral fellowship at BC Children’s Hospital Research Institute in 2017 to undertake nutrition, gut microbiome and inflammatory bowel disease research.
 The project she is currently undertaking aims to determine what effect an exclusive enteral formula that contains fiber has on disease remission and the gut microbiome in pediatric inflammatory bowel disease patients.

 Session Dean: Dr. Laura Sly

-Fun Fact: I do science, parent, and I quilt in my “spare” time.
+Fun Fact: When not doing science, Dr. Sly parents and quilts in her “spare” time.
 Dr. Sly hails from Winnipeg, Manitoba where she did her undergraduate degree before pursuing graduate and postdoctoral work in Manitoba, Alberta, and British Columbia.
 Dr. Sly teaches in the Experimental Medicine and Microbiology and Immunology graduate programs.
 Her research focusses on the contribution of macrophages to inflammation with a special interest in reducing inflammation in immune-mediated diseases, like inflammatory bowel disease.